couchbase-partners/azure-aks-couchbase/README.md

 ![loginscreen](/images/loginscreen.png)

-The username is Administrator and password is password.
+The username is `Administrator` and password is `password`.
 And now you're in!

 ![webui](/images/webui.png)